Title: Intelligent Sheep: Baa Ram Ewe…to your clan be true.

 Concert

-Performers .
-Twelve sheep.
-The sheep and local farmers are involved.
-We then equipped the sheep for gathering information about the space around us they create the live real time artwork as they move about.
+The concert last 30 minutes in length.
+Output onto speakers as a sound streams of the changing conditions in the field.
+I then equip the sheep for gathering information about the space around us they create the live real time artwork as they move about.

 Audience and Community.

-In this artwork the sheep become the performers creating sound and visuals of the location.
-This can also be displayed online and offline in an exhibition space.
+• In this artwork the sheep become the performers creating sound and visuals of the location.

 Technology summary.

-Each sheep will have the following systems attached in a small box:
+Each sheep has the following systems attached in a small box:

-Sensor system, Data Processing and radio frequency transmission motes and sensors board, Data sonificaton sound system, data visualization system, GPS system, and optional video, transmission.
+Sensor system, Data Processing and radio frequency transmission motes and sensors board, Data Sonification sound system, data visualization system, GPS system, and optional video, transmission.

 They can establish an autonomous node network with an implementation.